-Memorial Day Music Fest at Klyde Warren Park (canceled in 2020)
+Memorial Day Music Fest at Klyde Warren Park (on hold)

 Klyde Warren Park's Memorial Day Music Fest is a great place to celebrate with a family.
 Launched in 2019, it has gained popularity among its visitors.
 There is live music on multiple stages across the lawn, face painting, games, food trucks, and a grand fireworks display to wrap up the evening.
 The music meets the tastes of everyone—should they come for the patriotic tunes by a U.S. Army band, or some rock, jazz, and country.

-Memorial Day DSO Concert & Fireworks Display at Flag Pole Hill (canceled in 2020)
+Memorial Day DSO Concert & Fireworks Display at Flag Pole Hill (May 29, 2023)